adambiltcliffe/codex/readme.md

 Tech phase: can't tech more or less than 2
 Tech phase: can tech fewer cards if codex is empty (or has only 1 card) Tech phase: can tech last card in codex
-Winning the game
-Can't continue to play after winning

 # Tests to write later